-(3) Motions to shorten time or limit notice.

-(A) Grounds.
-Motions to shorten time or limit notice are disfavored.

-(B) Notice Required.
-The motion requesting an order shortening time or limiting notice along with the underlying motion papers and a proposed form of order shortening time or limiting notice, shall be filed and served on all parties entitled to notice of the underlying motion unless otherwise ordered by the court.

-(C) Ex Parte Applications.
+- (F) All Other Motions.
+All other motions and/or notice thereof shall be filed and served upon the appropriate parties at least 21 days preceding the date fixed for hearing unless a longer period of notice is ordered by the court or prescribed by the Federal Rules of Bankruptcy Procedure or these Local Bankruptcy Rules. - (3) Motions to shorten time or limit notice. - (A) Grounds.
+Motions to shorten time or limit notice are disfavored. - (B) Notice Required.
+The motion requesting an order shortening time or limiting notice along with the underlying motion papers and a proposed form of order shortening time or limiting notice, shall be filed and served on all parties entitled to notice of the underlying motion unless otherwise ordered by the court. - (C) Ex Parte Applications.
 A motion requesting an order shortening time or limiting notice may be granted ex parte in the court's discretion.
-In the absence of a stipulation signed by counsel for all parties having an interest in the motion including the trustee, the applicant's attorney shall certify in writing the efforts that have been made to give notice to those parties and the reasons why further notice should not be required.

-(D) Hearing on the Motion to Shorten Time or Limit Notice.
-Hearing on the motion to shorten time or limit notice may be scheduled at the court's discretion.

-(4) Copies to be Served on Chambers.
+In the absence of a stipulation signed by counsel for all parties having an interest in the motion including the trustee, the applicant's attorney shall certify in writing the efforts that have been made to give notice to those parties and the reasons why further notice should not be required. - (D) Hearing on the Motion to Shorten Time or Limit Notice.
+Hearing on the motion to shorten time or limit notice may be scheduled at the court's discretion. - (4) Copies to be Served on Chambers.
 Copies of the original motion, response, and reply, including affidavits or certificates of service, whether said originals are filed conventionally or by electronic means, do not need to be provided to the chambers of the judge before whom the motion will be heard or delivered to the clerk of court's office unless the papers, together with supporting documents, in total exceed 25 pages in length, or as otherwise ordered by the court.
 In the event the papers and supporting documents exceed 25 pages, and unless otherwise ordered, two copies shall be timely served on the chambers of the judge before whom the motion will be heard, or delivered to the appropriate box in the office of the clerk of court.
 Copies shall be clearly identified with the word "COPY" appearing conspicuously on the first page.

-(5) Responses-Required.
+(5) Responses.

-(A) Response Required.
+- (A) Response Required.
 Unless otherwise ordered by the court, each party opposing a motion shall file and serve responsive papers not later than 7 days prior to the date set for hearing subject to the provisions of subsection (d)(5)(B) below.
-See also subsection (d)(8) below.

-(B) Effect of Continuance on Timing of Response.
-If a hearing date is continued prior to the deadline to respond, the response date shall be continued to not later than 7 days prior to the continued hearing date, unless otherwise ordered by the court.
-If a hearing date is continued after the deadline to respond, the response date will not be continued absent express consent by the movant.

-(6) Reply Permitted.
+See also subsection (d)(8) below. - (B) Effect of Continuance on Timing of Response.
+If a hearing date is continued prior to the deadline to respond, the response date shall be extended.
+If a hearing date is continued after the deadline to respond, the response date will not be extended absent express consent by the movant.
+If the response date is extended, the new deadline to respond shall be calculated using LBR 9013-1(d)(8) as if the continued hearing date were the original hearing date, unless otherwise ordered by the court. - (6) Reply Permitted.
 The moving party may file and serve papers in strict reply to any response.
 The deadline for filing a reply is set forth in section (d)(8) below.
 No additional replies will be considered by the court, unless otherwise ordered.